-Rountable discussion - Raising the Bar: Assessing the relationship between lawyers and the ICC after ten years, November 2012
+Roundtable discussion - Raising the Bar: Assessing the relationship between lawyers and the ICC after ten years

 On 20 November 2012, the IBA ICC Programme held a panel discussion to launch its report Counsel Matters at the ICC: The role of lawyers in establishing international criminal courts and safeguarding their legacy, during the 1th Assembly of States Parties (ASP) Meeting, in The Hague.

-Roundtable discussion - Great Expectations: exploring individual and mutual responsibilities of states and the ICC, Nov 2010
+Roundtable discussion - Great Expectations: exploring individual and mutual responsibilities of states and the ICC

 Calling African Female Lawyers - IBA/ICC campaign

 On 12 May 2010, the IBA and the International Criminal Court (ICC) launched a campaign to encourage qualified African women lawyers to apply for admission to the ICC List of Counsel and Lists of Assistants to Counsel.
 The campaign was launched during a press conference held at the ICC in The Hague.